Potent protest: Bars drop Russian vodka, promote Ukraine’s

 Quay announced the move on Facebook, and “it blew up.
 We’ve got people coming in who’ve never been in the bar before.’’

+Stoli, owned by the Russian-born tycoon Yuri Shefler, is actually made in Latvia.
+On its website, Stoli Group says it “stands for peace in Europe and in solidarity with the Ukrainian people.″

-Likewise, the Southern Spirits liquor store in Indian Land, South Carolina, is doing a booming business in the Ukrainian vodka Kozak after pulling Russian brands off its shelves.
+The Southern Spirits liquor store in Indian Land, South Carolina, is doing a booming business in the Ukrainian vodka Kozak after pulling Russian brands off its shelves.

 “It’s selling out a lot faster than we thought,’’ said general manager Drew Podrebarac.
 “It’s been awesome.’’